mark-wiemer/hello-hello/packages/luanti/readme.md

 Fortunately, I can translate the Hello World projects directly into further improvements to docs as well!

-## luanti-api
+## luanti-ts-api

-Handwritten TypeScript API for Luanti
+Handwritten TypeScript API for Luanti.
+Paused in favor of [Make API docs parsable](https://github.com/luanti-org/docs.luanti.org/issues/296).

 ## sample-mod